ideepgagan740/The-Dog-App/README.md

 In the project directory, you can run:

-<b>npm start</b><br><br>
-Runs the app in the development mode.
-Open http://localhost:3000 to view it in your browser.

-The page will reload when you make changes.
 You may also see any lint errors in the console.
 <br><br>
 <b>Tools and Technologies</b>: Visual Studio code, HTML, Tailwind CSS, Bootstrap, Java Script, React